Thank you for your patience and we look forward to seeing you in October!!

-DNREC's Division of Fish and Wildlife is sponsoring Delaware's 17th annual Becoming an Outdoors-Woman program is going back to the beach!
-Cape Henlopen State Park, October 3rd -5th.
+DNREC's Division of Fish and Wildlife is sponsoring Delaware's 17th annual Becoming an Outdoors-Woman program, "going back to the beach!" at Cape Henlopen State Park, October 3-4-5.

 Offered in the 2014 BOW program will be sessions in Kayaking, Tree & Plant ID, Nature Photography, Backpacking, Edible Plants, Shotgun, Archery and the return of salt-water activities such as fishing, seining, clamming and NEW for 2014 - Paddleboarding!
 Sessions from 2013 received excellent evaluations!
 Thanks to all of our outstanding instructors who volunteered their time, expertise and passion to this event.

 The 2014 program at Cape Henlopen State Park will offer indoor sleeping and restroom facilities and will be held in Youth Camps 1 and 2.

 Since the first BOW event was held in Wisconsin in 1991, this exciting international program has expanded to 46 states and seven provinces with more than 80 workshops offered each year.
 The main goal of the BOW program is to provide women the opportunity to learn skills that encourage and enhance participation in outdoor activities, like hunting and shooting, fishing and boating, and non-harvest activities.

 While Becoming an Outdoors-Woman is aimed primarily at women, it offers an opportunity for anyone 18 or older to learn skills needed for numerous outdoor activities.
 Please see Delaware's YouTube channel video: Becoming an Outdoor Woman